geokodikas/docker/README.md

 ### Canary updates

-If you run a new plan, Nomad will create one new allocation with one canary.
+If you run a new plan, Nomad creates one new allocation with one canary.
-Fabio will make this instance available under the `/canary` URL.
+Fabio makes this instance available under the `/canary` URL.
 After testing whether this works, you can promote this canary version:
 ```
 nomad job promote geokodikas